ESPRI-Mod/synda/sdt/doc/rpm_install.md

 Synda RPM packages are available for RHEL6 and RHEL7.

-On RHEL5, Synda can be installed from source.
+On RHEL5, Synda can only be installed from source.

 ## Installation